akaszowska/akaszowska.github.io/_pages/about.md

   - /about.html
 ---

-This website
+Teaching Materials Repository
 ======
-This is a repository of (slightly edited) teaching materials that I've developed over the years as a university lecturer.
+This website is a repository of (slightly edited) teaching materials that I've developed over the years as a university lecturer.
 They span presentations and notes from content-heavy lectures, case studies, ideas for projects and practical exercises, and materials from skills development workshops.
 Whether you're a teacher looking for new ideas, a student wanting to dig deeper into a topic, or a professional in need of a refresher or a new perspective for your projects, I hope you'll find something interesting here.

 _Please note: this website is under construction, I upload new materials as I edit them._